camptocamp/cubiscan/README.rst

 CUBISCAN
 ========

-Provides an interface to a cubiscan machine.
+Provides an interface to a cubiscan devices (https://cubiscan.com/).
+These devices are used to measure and weigh objects.

 Usage
 -----